NCCloud/metadata-reflector/CONTRIBUTING.md

 Once changes have been merged, the release will be done by the responsible organization members.

-### Versioning

-Versioning should follow [semver](https://semver.org/).
-Any backwards incompatible changes should be bump the major version and stated in the Release Notes.

 ## 🛠 Development

 You can easily run the controller by following these steps: